k5iogura/darknetTWN/README.md

 - [XNOR-Net: ImageNet Classification Using BinaryConvolutional Neural Networks](https://arxiv.org/pdf/1603.05279.pdf)

 ## Abstract
-We applied the stage-wise training to yolov2-voc.cfg on [Darknet website](https://github.com/pjreddie).
+I propose the stage-wise training to yolov2-voc.cfg on [Darknet website](https://github.com/pjreddie).
+You can make full ternarized weights for yolov2 using this repository.

 Stage-wise training generate Ternarized weights for yolov2-voc.
 Stage-wise training splits training step into 3 stages.